pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 * It's about _control of their destiny_ - a euphemism for something they aren't saying
 * They want self-determination - change the circumstances under which they are...
 Created, born...

 Penny offers to open her mind up, to try and understand these concepts.
 Persuasion 27.
 But Thorin, insight 25, realises the Mul are hiding something very fundamental that they are unwilling to disclose.
 There's a dark secret and it's linked to the child and this conversation.
 He's the only one of the three of us that has realised this...
 Can he trick them into revealing it?
-Thorin co-opts Arturo's help, saying that we've talked to Minos and know something of what they're hiding - but he is (wildly) unsuccessful.
+Thorin co-opts Arturo's help, saying that we've talked to Mynos and know something of what they're hiding - but he is (wildly) unsuccessful.

 Penny figures they're born but then need a soul.
 And she goes on about that a while, trying to be religious about it - but in the end one of them snaps.
 No!
 It's the spark of the *mind*.
 Mul are born mindless; they have to be *created*, a spark, their elevated free-will consciousness and psionic abilities.
 They want Mul to be born *with* that spark.
 But it would make them very, very powerful beings.